Start of Main Content

 DRRC has longstanding partnerships with the International Academy of Conflict Management (IACM) and the Academy of Management (AOM), two organizations that convene faculty, PhD students, and postdoctoral fellows to share their knowledge and research.

 • The Dispute Resolution Research Center (DRRC) at Northwestern University’s Kellogg School of Management is thrilled to announce the 2025 DRRC-IACM Breakthrough Award.
-The award aims to support doctoral students from underrepresented backgrounds as they gain valuable professional experience in the early stages of their academic careers.
+The award aims to support outstanding doctoral students from various backgrounds as they gain valuable professional experience in the early stages of their academic careers.

 About the Award

-The DRRC recognizes the importance of diverse viewpoints in advancing research and education on diversity, equity, and inclusion.
-We are dedicated to promoting the professional development of young scholars from diverse backgrounds who may face limited opportunities for networking and other career-enhancing experiences.
+The DRRC recognizes the importance of a variety of viewpoints in advancing research and education on conflict and collaboration.
+We are dedicated to promoting the professional development of young scholars who may face limited opportunities for networking and other career-enhancing experiences by supporting the opportunity for them to share their unique viewpoints with a professional community.
 To achieve this goal, we are excited to offer this award, which grants a $750 stipend to current doctoral students to attend the 2025 IACM Conference.
 This award will help cover expenses related to registration, airfare, lodging, and other travel accommodations.

 Eligibility

 • have an interest in topics related to conflict and collaboration, broadly construed.
-This includes intergroup conflict, conflict management, dispute resolution, negotiations, and social justice
+This includes intergroup conflict, conflict management, dispute resolution, and negotiations.

 • have a submission that has been accepted for presentation at IACM.